softmagnet/tp/docs/UserGuide.md

 * An optional `nok/` (next-of-kin) field can be provided to edit the student's next-of-kin (NOK).
 All fields that come after `nok/` will be for the student's next-of-kin. (same rule from `add` command applies)
     * If `nok/` is provided, at least one of the optional fields belonging to NOK must be provided.
+    * Inputs in the first segment are about student information whereas inputs in the second segment are about NOK's information.
 * The order of input within its own segment is swappable, but the segments themselves are not.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
     * You can remove all the student's tags by typing `t/` without